sbissantz/elisr/README.md

 (2) `overlap()` steps in.
 Passing fragments to `overlap()`, the function's underlying algorithm tries to enrich each fragment.
-The emerging scales are flavored with items from your specified data frame, but the algorithm ignores those that are already built into a fragment.
+The emerging scales are flavored with items from your specified data frame, but the algorithm ignores those that are already built into a fragment (step 1).
 Later on, we will talk about the inclusion criterion in greater detail.
 To get to the point: Using `overlap()` an item can appear in more than one of the enriched fragments.
 In doing so, we overcome the splitting effect induced by `disjoint()`.
 These basic principles will unfold one step at a time in the companion.

 > **Note**: The last section is part of `elisr`'s vignette.
 If you are interested, you can read on there.